ElektraInitiative/PermaplanT/doc/database/schemata/01er_tables_implemented_diagram.md

 ## Plants Table

-For performance reasons, we decided to disable certain columns for the plants table for now.
+For performance reasons, we decided to disable some unused columns in the plants table for now.

 For more information, see: [PR #644](https://github.com/ElektraInitiative/PermaplanT/pull/644)